block42-blockchain-company/brotocol-token-contracts/contracts/staking-v1/README.md

 ### `withdraw`

-Withdraw amount of tokens which have already passed unstaking period.
+Withdraw the amount of tokens that have already passed the unstaking period.

 ```json
 {